mikedecr/site-hugo/hugo/content/blog/median-voter/index.md

 ---
 title: |
   It's perfectly fine to talk about the "median voter" like this
+summary: >
+  If people think the "median voter theorem" _inherently_ justifies the claim that "candidates should moderate", then I agree that is a misreading of the original Downsian model.

+  But there is a colloquial understanding of the "median voter theorem" that is rationalizable and useful on its own.
 author: Michael DeCrescenzo
 date: 2025-04-03T00:00:00.000Z
 ---